northeastern-rc/rc-public-documentation/docs/source/using-discovery/bash.rst

 ^^^^^^^^^
 Below are a few examples of ``awk`` processing and manipulating text data, but there are many more options and features available.
 Consult the `awk(1) manual page`_ for more information on effectively using the tool.

-ere is sample content for a file named sample_file.txt:
+Here is sample content for a file named sample_file.txt:

 .. code-block:: shell
   :emphasize-lines: 2,3,4,5,6